Blow Fish Tails alla Babbo – how many chocolate chip cookies can one morbidly obese elf eat?

 Eggs, 1 large per pound of potatoes, unpeeled weight

 Flour or matzoh meal

 Peanut oil for frying (both ladies actually preferred Crisco shortening)

 Peel the potatoes, and grate them directly into a big bowl of cold water.
 This will prevent them from discoloring.
 Beat the eggs lightly.

-Working quickly, removed the grated potatoes from the water a handful at a time, and squeezing as much water out of them as possible, place them in another bowl.
-Empty the water out of the first bowl, scooping out any starch that may have settled on the bottom and adding it back to the grated potatoes.
+Working quickly, removed the grated potatoes from the water a handful at a time, and squeezing as much water out of them as possible, place them in a clean bowl.
+Empty the water out of the first bowl, scooping out any starch that may have settled on the bottom and add it back to the grated potatoes.

 For every pound of grated potato, add a small onion, finely chopped.
 (I find that grating can cause onions to become bitter.)
 Add the eggs, baking powder, salt and pepper to taste, and enough flour or matzoh meal to take up any pooling liquid, and make a fairly heavy batter.